The National Festival of Making

 Daksha Patel + Blackburn Yarn Dyers | Liz Wilson + Spiroflow | Dan Edwards + The Senator Group | Anna Ray + Forbo Flooring | Amy Pennington + Heritage Envelopes |

 Photography by Robin Zahler, Derren Lee Poole and Richard Tymon

 The National Festival of Making is a Community Interest Company - Deco Publique Partners, Lauren Zawadzki & Elena Gifford are Festival of Making Directors, along with Wayne Hemingway MBE and Non Executive Director and independent artist, Jamie Holman.

-We curate and produce the Festival with multiple partners and stakeholders, including with Blackburn with Darwen Borough Council; Arts Council England’s Creative People & Places programme - Super Slow Way; Creative Lancashire; Source Creative and Perspective PR.
+We commission new original works, curate and produce the Festival with multiple partners and stakeholders, including with Blackburn with Darwen Borough Council; Arts Council England’s Creative People & Places programme - Super Slow Way; Creative Lancashire; Source Creative and Perspective PR.